hawkrives/junqi/doc/Compiler.md

-# The Junqi Compiler
+# The junqi Compiler

-The Junqi compiler accepts a tree of abstract syntax nodes and yields a single JavaScript closure to service the query represented by the tree.
+The junqi compiler accepts a tree of abstract syntax nodes and yields a single JavaScript closure to service the query represented by the tree.
 Internally, this closure is a nested set of closures rather than a dynamically generated function using eval or the Function constructor.

 There were several reasons for generating closures instead of concatenating JavaScript code: